LukeGrahamLandry/franca/devlog.md

+##

+- experimenting with representing wasm blocks with marker instructions so it's easier to split out restructuring control flow from emitting the code.
 - for wasm, need to be careful about try_kill_inst, because you still need a pop even if you don't need the value so the stack works out.
+- import_wasm: implement conditional branch
+- deduplicate wasm block types
+- kinda waste of time tracking down why get_fn_callable doesn't get called as often as i expected but at least i understand the program better now.
+- in import_c/import_wasm i do this thing with a giant struct that has both the state that is kept for the whole compilation unit and the stuff that gets reset every function. because it's easy to just pass that as the first argument to everything and then always have all your globals. would be better to keep the two seperate so you don't forget to reset something, but then `long.foo` becomes `long.short.foo` which is annoying. could do the c thing where you have an anonymous struct field and inherit the names. that would be nice because import_c/ffi/export_type could use that and then using c libraries that did that would feel natural.
+- it's kinda unfortunate how much code it takes.
+- to make it feel more integrated, make it work with struct initialization as well
+- allow `#where` without a condition to not name the parameter type, so you can have it almost look like a dynamic language and just specialize for every call.
+- FuckedJunkPointerExpr seems to have fixed itself sometime in the last 6 months, that's very good for business. i wonder if i was cured as soon as i stopped using llvm.

 ## (Mar 16/17/18)